 Kaduri’s prophecy about the coming of their “messiah” was pronounced before his conversion to the real Messiah Jesus.
-At that time he made this prophecy he was referring to their “Messiah” not Jesus.
-This Messiah might appear anytime and will be accepted not only by the nation Israel but by the whole world.
+At that time he made this prophecy he had in his mind their “messiah” not Jesus.
+This messiah might appear anytime and will be accepted not only by the nation Israel but by the whole world.
 He could be the “Antichrist.”
 Since we are witnessing this dilemma of “no king” the nation Israel is experiencing nowadays, it could be an implication that the appearance of their “messiah” might happen any moment in fulfillment of Kaduri’s prophecy.

 Based on the passage above(Micah 4:9-10), this present scenario Israel is experiencing precedes the desolation of their city or their escape to seek refuge in Iraq(modern day Babylon) where they will finally be delivered from their enemies.
 It is written in Revelation 12:6;

 “The woman fled into the wilderness to a place prepared for her by God, where she might be taken care of for 1,260 days.”